 While the larger table was drying, I painted the second table.
 Then it was the larger table’s turn.
 All of the bottoms of the tables were done in short order, and then it was time for the table tops to get some lovin’.

-I’ve said it before, but I like a low-sheen, durable finish on most of my pieces, so I again turned to Gator Hide as my topcoat.
+I’ve said it before, but I like a low-sheen, durable finish on most of my pieces, so I again turned to a poly as my topcoat.
 My Palm Pro helped me get a perfect finish with no strokes and done in a flash.
 This brush fits neatly in my palm making the job light on my wrist and hand.

-After apply two coats of the topcoat, I let it cure and then they’re done!
+I apply two coats of the topcoat,then let it cure.
+Done!

 Oh what fun the kids and I had seeing these vintage nesting tables come to life.
 We were telling each other which table was our favorite.
 I must say that we were all pretty smitten with each color as they individually make us smile.
 Which one is your favorite?